Are you missing out on the amazing health benefits of orgasm?

 The adrenal glands also secrete the hormones necessary to keep your libido intact.
 When overworked from being in a constant state of stress and alert, the last thing your body wants to do is have sex or procreate – which means you won’t get to experience the benefits of orgasm!
 Your body goes into survival mode and is just worried about sustaining itself.

 Aside from low libido, here are some other signs that you might be suffering with adrenal exhaustion:

 * relying on caffeine and/or sweets to keep you going

 * getting sick easily, low immunity

-Sound like you?
-If so, you’ll want to be taking extra good care of yourself this summer to de-stress and recharge your tired adrenals.
-It’s important to make sure you’re supporting your body with the proper medicinal foods and supplements.
-If you’re not sure how, just ask us!
-That’s why we’re here.
+If so, you’ll want to be taking extra good care of yourself to de-stress and recharge your tired adrenals.
+It’s important to make sure you’re supporting your body with the proper medicinal foods and supplements if you want to reap the health benefits of orgasm.

 If you’re not sure how, that’s why we’re here!

 Want to figure out why your sex drive doesn’t just turn on and off at will?

 Then it’s time to understand what’s going on with your hormones.

 You can start the process here with this quiz: